Interference effects in resonant di-Higgs production at the LHC in the Higgs singlet extension: Numerical investigation of interference effects

 To investigate the effects of interference between the resonant and non-resonant diagrams, we examine the cross-section corresponding to the interference term for a broad range of parameters.
 For this purpose, we perform a parameter scan for a range of the relevant parameters in the parameter volume of $[260\,\GeV,800\,\GeV]\times[-0.24,0.24]\times[0.5,4.0]$ of the $\lbrace{\mH, \sina, \tanb \rbrace}$ space where we scan $\mH$ in steps of $60$\,GeV, $\sina$ is steps of $0.08$ and $\tanb$ in steps of $0.5$.
 The resulting parameter points are displayed in Table~\ref{parameter_values_table}.
 We omitted the points with $\sina=0$ as they represent the SM case where the second Higgs decouples.

 We then investigated the absolute and the relative interference, defined as

 respectively.
-In Figures~\ref{figure_abs_interference_Plot} and ~\ref{figure_rel_interference_Plot}, we display the absolute and relative interference, where we mark all points in the volume which are excluded by the constraints in Section~\ref{sec:model} as triangles, while allowed points are represented by circles.
+In Figures~\ref{figure_abs_interference_Plot} and ~\ref{figure_rel_interference_Plot}, we display the absolute and relative interference, where we mark all points in the volume which are excluded by the constraints in Section~\ref{sec:model} as crosses, while allowed points are represented by squares.
 We observe that the interference is largest for high values of \sina, while the size of the interference decreases for small values of \mH and/or \sina.
 Furthermore, the absolute values of \intrel are larger for positive than for negative interference, reaching 12.6 $\%$ and -4.6 $\%$ for the allowed points, respectively.
 We checked that we generated sufficient events such that the interference terms are more significant than the statistical uncertainty at the respective parameter point\footnote{For some parameter points with relative interference effects $\leq\,1\,\%$, the integration errors can be larger, effectively leading to effects compatible to 0 within integration errors.
 As such points are not of particular interest for our study, we chose not to rerun such scenarios with larger statistics.}.

 We investigated the interference effects for events with invariant mass \mhh above or below \mH.
 For this we used the \texttt{pylhe}~\cite{pylhe} python package to divide our generated events into those with higher and those with lower invariant mass than the respective \mH.
-Accordingly, we split the cross-sections into the lower invariant mass range, \intabslow, and for the higher invariant mass range, \intabshig, respectively, as well as their absolute sum
+Accordingly, we split the cross-sections into the lower invariant mass range, \intabslow, and for the higher invariant mass range, \intabshig, respectively, and define their absolute sum as